 So the first thing they need to pay attention to is to make sure they’re not monitoring useless data.
 It’s time to pick the right trees from the forest.

 Depending on what the project’s current phase and end goals are, these can be anything from analyzing crashes, to the number of new account registrations, retention rates, to quit rates and uninstalls.
 For the sake of argument, let’s say our product manager is focusing on uninstall rates on their app, as they’re quite high.

 Now, clear goals need to be set.
 “Reducing uninstalls” as a goal is one of the bear traps – the goal should never be a vague, numerical one.
 Instead, the goal needs to be to understand what is behind the unusually high rate of uninstalls and focus on that.
 At this stage, proper usage of qualitative analytics tools is essential.
-By using qualitative analytics tools, like Appsee, product managers can get a clear, completely intact view of how their app, including the latest features and improvements, is being used.
+By using qualitative analytics tools, like Appsee, which provide rich data such as touch heatmaps and user session recordings, product managers can get a clear, completely intact view of how their app, including the latest features and improvements, is being used.
 As seen in the image below, qualitative data helps streamline the data analysis process.
 Insights can be obtained directly and those insights can then spur further qualitative data analysis.
 This is when our lumberjack turns the chainsaw on.

 Watching a couple of real-time user session recordings allows product managers to see the exact moment users decided to uninstall an app, which can help them understand which pain points, UX or performance roadblocks motivated users to ditch the app altogether.